 - input data into DLS

-- notify the primary applicant of approval and any conditions using FSA-2313
+- •--as soon as reasonably possible, but within 5 workdays of approval, notify the primary-- applicant of approval and any conditions using FSA-2313

 - prepare for loan closing.

 [7 CFR 764.402(e)(1)] Loan funds will be made available to the applicant within 15 "business" days of loan approval, subject to the availability of funding.